 Option Description -qignerrno Allows the compiler to assume that errno is not modified by library function calls, so that such calls can be optimized.
 Also allows optimization of square root operations, by generating inline code rather than calling a library function. -qsmallstack Instructs the compiler to compact stack storage.
 Doing so might increase heap usage, which might increase execution time.
-However, it might be necessary for the program to run or to be optimally multithreaded. -qinline Controls inlining. -qunroll, Independently controls loop unrolling. -qunroll is implicitly activated under -O3 . -qinlglue Instructs the compiler to inline the "glue code" generated by the linker and used to make a call to an external function or a call made through a function pointer. -qtbtable Controls the generation of traceback table information. -qnoeh Informs the compiler that no C++ exceptions will be thrown and that cleanup code can be omitted.
-If your program does not throw any C++ exceptions, use this option to compact your program by removing exception-handling code. -qnounwind Informs the compiler that the stack will not be unwound while any routine in this compilation is active.
+However, it might be necessary for the program to run or to be optimally multithreaded. -qinline Controls inlining. -qunroll Independently controls loop unrolling. -qunroll is implicitly activated under -O3 . -qinlglue Instructs the compiler to inline the "glue code" generated by the linker and used to make a call to an external function or a call made through a function pointer. -qtbtable Controls the generation of traceback table information. -qnounwind Informs the compiler that the stack will not be unwound while any routine in this compilation is active.
 This option can improve optimization of nonvolatile register saves and restores.
-In C++, the -qnounwind option implies the -qnoeh option.
 It should not be used if the program uses setjmp/longjmp or any other form of exception handling. -qstrict Disables all transformations that change program semantics.
 In general, compiling a correct program with -qstrict and any levels of optimization produces the same results as without optimization. -qnostrict Allows the compiler to reorder floating-point calculations and potentially excepting instructions.
-A potentially excepting instruction is one that might raise an interrupt due to erroneous execution (for example, floating-point overflow, a memory access violation). -qnostrict is used by default for the -O3 and higher optimization levels.
+A potentially excepting instruction is one that might raise an interrupt due to erroneous execution (for example, floating-point overflow, a memory access violation). -qnostrict is used by default for the -O3 and higher optimization levels. -qlargepage Supports large 16M pages in addition to the default 4K pages, to allow hardware prefetching to be done more efficiently.
+Informs the compiler that heap and static data will be allocated from large pages at execution time.